Skip to main content

 Introduction

-The web portal provides the information in a table format, which is easier to view when you're sitting at your desk.
-You can also view any resolved incidents on the web portal as well.
+The web portal presents information in a table format, making it easier to review and manage while working at a desk.
+You can also view and resolved incidents directly from the web portal.

 Investigating an Incident via the Mobile app